 Download guide

-How to Perform Customer Due Diligence
+Steps to Perform Customer Due Diligence

 Customer due diligence (CDD) is a legal requirement that applies to new business relationships, high-value transactions, money laundering suspicions, or cases involving unreliable documentation.
 Here’s how to carry it out effectively:

-- Verify Customer Identity
+- Verify the Customer’s Identity

 By combining traditional methods with modern technology, businesses can effectively manage risk, prevent financial crimes, and meet AML regulatory requirements.